-12 Mount Havelock Douglas, Isle of Man IM1 2OG
+12 Mount Havelock Douglas, Isle of Man IM1 2QG

-The principal activity of the Company consists of trading in vegetable oils worldwide.
+The principal activity of the Company consists of dealing in commodities contracts of vegetable oils worldwide.

 The holding company is Godrej Industries Limited, a public listed company incorporated and domiciled in India, which owns 99.99% of the issued and fully paid share capital of the Company.